List of Math Topics on the Digital SAT

 Advanced Math

-The third category of Math is vaguely termed “Advanced Math,” which also covers 35% (15 questions) of the math tested on the Digital SAT!
-To break it down into layman’s terms, these are the topics that cover what’s generally thought of as Algebra 2 and Functions.
-Depending on how your school organizes and sequences your math curriculum, you’d probably learn these in “Algebra 2” and “Pre-Calculus.”
+The third category of Math is given the very broad name “Advanced Math,” which also covers 35% (15 questions) of the math tested on the Digital SAT!
+To translate this into more common parlance, these are the topics that cover what’s generally thought of as Algebra 2 and Functions.
+Depending on what order your school has laid out your math curriculum in, you’d probably learn these in “Algebra 2” and “Pre-Calculus.”

 6) ALGEBRA 2